its-aleezA/ai-powered-thalassemia-screening/README.md

 ---

+> [!DISCLAIMER]
-_Disclaimer: For research purposes only.
-Not intended for direct clinical use._
+> For research purposes only.
+Not intended for direct clinical use.